 Prior to joining the firm, Leah worked as an associate in the Chicago, Illinois offices of an international law firm and a boutique Midwest law firm representing employers in labor and employment litigation, counseling, and training matters.

 Leah was recognized as “Rising Star” in 2018, 2019 and 2020 for Labor and Employment Law by Super Lawyers magazine.
 She was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Management Labor & Employment Law and again in 2022 for Management Labor & Employment Law and Labor and Employment Litigation by The Best Lawyers in America®.
 Leah was named an “Emerging Lawyer” for Employment Law in 2020 and the three years immediately preceding by the Law Bulletin.
-Leah was recipient of the 2019 Outstanding Service to the DePaul Community Award from DePaul University College of Law.
+She was recipient of the 2019 Outstanding Service to the DePaul Community Award from DePaul University College of Law.